A Deep Dive into Marketing Volunteer Time Off for Nonprofits

 Example #2

-Each one provides an essential overview of the opportunity, and analyzing their strategies can help identify best practices, innovative ideas, and common pitfalls to avoid.
+Each example here provides an essential overview of the VTO opportunity, and analyzing their strategies can help identify best practices, innovative ideas, and common pitfalls to avoid.
+Try conducting a search on your favorite social platform (e.g., LinkedIn, Facebook, or even X) to see what other organizations are saying about Volunteer Time Off!

-In order to locate opportunities for supporters to take VTO while volunteering with your cause, you’ll need access to their employment data.
+In order to locate opportunities for supporters to take VTO while volunteering with your cause, you’ll first need access to their employment data.
 It should be a no-brainer that you’ll want to know where your volunteers work.
-However, you shouldn’t overlook the VTO potential of your donors, either!
-Most organizations’ donors and volunteers overlap by a significant amount—and volunteer incentives like VTO can help encourage even more donors to give their time.
+However, you shouldn’t overlook the VTO potential of your financial donors, either!
+Most organizations’ donors and volunteers overlap significantly, and volunteer incentives like VTO can help encourage even more donors to give their time.

 So, how can you get the information if it’s not already available?
-One of the easiest ways is to request employment data directly within your volunteer registration forms, donation pages, and more.
-However, other identification methods may include the usage of a matching gift company search toolemail domain screeningdata appends service, and more.
+One of the easiest ways is to request employment data directly within your volunteer registration forms, donation pages, and other relevant platforms.
+However, additional identification methods may include the usage of a matching gift company search tool, email domain screening, data appends service, and more.

 6. Inform volunteers about VTO opportunities within onboarding.

-Make sure volunteers are familiar with the idea of volunteer time off from the start of their engagement to ensure available opportunities do not go unclaimed.
+Ensure that volunteers are familiar with the concept of volunteer time off from the start of their engagement to prevent available opportunities from going unclaimed.
 For this, we recommend incorporating VTO information directly within the onboarding or training processes.

 This approach helps set expectations, drives immediate engagement, and encourages volunteers to see if they qualify.
-Early education about VTO can also enhance volunteer retention and satisfaction by making it easy for eligible supporters to get paid while supporting your cause!
+Early education about VTO can also enhance volunteer retention and satisfaction by making it easy for eligible supporters to receive compensation while supporting your cause.

 Personalized follow-ups help build a stronger relationship between each volunteer and the nonprofits they support, thus increasing the likelihood of ongoing engagement and retention.
 As you begin implementing a plan for marketing volunteer time off for your cause, you don’t want to overlook the power of personalized communication.